Lincoln Continental: Models

 In line with the previous Continental naming tradition, Continental introduced its 1958 model line as the Mark III.
 In a break from previous practice, the two subsequent model years were marketed as incrementally increased "marks" (Marks IV and V).

 Mark III (1958)

 For 1958, Continental released the Mark III in four body styles, including a 2-door hardtop and convertible, a 4-door pillared sedan, and a four-door hardtop sedan called Landau.
 Although far less expensive than the Mark II, the Mark III remained well-equipped, retaining air conditioning as an option which was relocated from the ceiling to the dashboard.
-The Mark III became the first Ford Motor Company vehicle to offer an FM radio tuner; it was a rarely ordered option.
+The Mark III became the first Ford Motor Company vehicle to offer an FM radio tuner, which was a rarely ordered option.
 A unique option was "Auto Lube", allowing for the car to lubricate itself as long as an oil reservoir was kept full.

 Mark IV (1959)

 For 1959, the Continental Mark IV saw a minor restyling, with the elimination of Dagmars from the front bumpers and side sculpting becoming much less deeply drawn.
 Coinciding with the end of the Continental Division, "Continental III" fender badging is replaced by separate "Continental" and "Mark IV" badging.
 The grille is restyled slightly, with the headlight clusters now integrated into the egg-crate grille.